Michael Steele (musician): The Bangles

 In mid-1983, Steele replaced Annette Zilinskas in the Bangles, a then little-known group.
 At this point, Steele was solely the band's bassist with no released compositions: her only live lead vocal at this time was on the band's cover of the Yardbirds' version of "I'm Not Talkin'" by Mose Allison.
-Steele was the oldest member of the band.
+Steele was the oldest member of the band; Zilinskas had been the youngest.

 All Over the Place

-The Bangles' 1984 debut LP All Over the Place is the band's only album with no Steele-written songs; her biggest showcase on the album is the bass solo on "Tell Me".
+The Bangles' 1984 debut LP All Over the Place is the band's only album with no Steele-written songs (aside from Sweetheart of the Sun, released 6 years after Steele's departure from the band); her biggest showcase on the album is the bass solo on "Tell Me".

 In addition to All Over the Place, in 1984 Steele also wrote and recorded the political spoken-word piece "El Pollo Loco" for the double LP compilation Neighborhood Rhythms.

 Different Light

 Although All Over the Place was well regarded by critics, it was not a chart success.
 Like her bandmates, Steele only achieved popular success and fame with the 1986 release of Different Light and its hit singles "Manic Monday" (No. 2) and "Walk Like an Egyptian" (No. 1).
 In addition to playing melodic and often intricate basslines, Steele sings lead on two songs: a cover of Big Star's "September Gurls", later credited for belatedly bringing songwriter Alex Chilton a large income from royalties, and the self-penned "Following", a stark and introspective ballad far from the glossy sound and more standard lyrical themes of Different Lights other tracks.
 Rolling Stone magazine praised "Following" upon the album's release as its standout song, a dark composition that pointed the band in new jazz and folk directions, only some of which were explored.
 Steele also sings lead on the second verse of "Walk Like an Egyptian".

 As often discussed in later interviews, Different Light was also the product of significant contention and tension between the band and producer David Kahne; much of this contention surrounding the use of musicians outside the band on some songs.
 Despite lingering controversy about the extent to which session musicians were employed on the album, Steele is the only band member confirmed not to have been overdubbed, an achievement she later joked was only because Kahne "ran out of money".